birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 +--------+-------------+------+------+---------+-------+
 ```

-##### 2. Install Seatunnel
+##### 2. Install LarkMidTable

-After we have the input and output tables of TiDB, we need to install Seatunnel.
+After we have the input and output tables of TiDB, we need to install LarkMidTable.
 The installation is very simple, and there is no need to configure system environment variables
 1. Prepare the Spark environment
-2. Install Seatunnel
+2. Install LarkMidTable
-3. Configure Seatunnel
+3. Configure LarkMidTable

 The following are simple steps, the specific installation can refer to [Quick Start](/docs/quick-start)